Smoothed Separable Nonnegative Matrix Factorization: Smoothed SPA

 For $p=1$, SSPA coincides with SPA, and hence Theorem~\ref{th:spa} applies to SSPA for $p=1$, that is, it is deterministically robust to column-wise bounded noise.
 However, since the selection step of SSPA is deterministic, Theorem~\ref{th:alls} does not apply to SSPA.
 A promising direction of further research would be to analyze noise robustness of SSPA for $p > 1$.

-\paragraph{Should you use SVCA or SSPA?}
+\paragraph*{Should you use SVCA or SSPA?}

 SVCA has the advantage to be a randomized algorithm, and hence can be run multiple times and the best solution, according to some criterion, can be kept.
 SSPA is deterministic and has the advantage to have stronger theoretical guarantees for $p=1$.
 From a practical point of view, one could run SVCA several times, and SSPA once, and then keep the best solution.
-In this paper, when the ground truth $W^*$ is not available, we will use the following criterion